iola01/anonymous-chat-app/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Creative Commons Attribution-NonCommercial-NoDerivs 4.0 International.

 ## Acknowledgements